 LAX is highly developed (e.g., buildings, paved surfaces, ornamental landscaping) and contains few areas with the potential to support wetlands.
-Virtually all areas that would be developed under the Proposed Action consist of bare earth, paved surfaces, structures or ornamental (low habitat value) landscaping with the exception of the Argo Ditch.
+Virtually all areas that would be developed under the Proposed Action Alternative consist of bare earth, paved surfaces, structures or ornamental (low habitat value) landscaping with the exception of the Argo Ditch.
+However, the Argo Ditch is located outside of the DSA, approximately 350 to 600 feet to the north.
+The Argo Ditch is identified in the NWI as a riverine, intermittent, streambed with a temporary flooded water regime and is excavated.
+It is a man-made flood control structure constructed circa 1949 and falls under the jurisdiction of USACE and CDFW.
+As of 1998, USACE has exerted jurisdiction over the Argo Ditch because although it does not connect to any river, stream, or lake, it ultimately discharges to the Pacific Ocean, which is a navigable water body pursuant to Section 404 of the Federal Clean Water Act.
+A jurisdictional delineation report was conducted in August 2013 for the Argo Ditch and included a review of two previous delineations of the Argo Ditch.

 Review was undertaken for jurisdictional habitats that may fall under Corps jurisdiction pursuant to Section 404 of the Clean Water Act (33 U.S.C.
-1344), wetland and streambed habitats under California Department of Fish and Wildlife (CDFW) jurisdiction pursuant to Section 1600 of the Fish and Game Code, and wetland habitat under California Coastal Commission (CCC) jurisdiction pursuant to Section 30121 of the California Coastal Act.
-Additionally, a delineation report was conducted for the Argo Ditch area to determine if this area qualifies as a wetland or other Waters of the U.S. The jurisdictional delineation report for the Argo ditch is provided in Appendix D. Wetlands in the vicinity of LAX are displayed on Exhibit 3-9.
+1344), wetland and streambed habitats under CDFW jurisdiction pursuant to Section 1600 of the Fish and Game Code, and wetland habitat under California Coastal Commission (CCC) jurisdiction pursuant to Section 30121 of the California Coastal Act.
+Wetlands located in the vicinity of LAX are displayed on Exhibit 3-9.